pavan-x/ai-resume-evaluator/README.md

 ## 🚧 Project Status
 This project is currently under development.
 I am continuously improving the model accuracy and working on additional features.

+## ⭐ Support

+If you like this project, consider giving it a ⭐ on GitHub!